Stephens Media Group (broadcasting)

-Stephens Media Group is an Oklahoma based radio broadcaster that owns 75 radio stations particularly in small to mid-size markets.
-Its flagship stations are at its headquarters in Tulsa.
+Stephens Media Group is an American radio broadcasting company that owns 75 radio stations particularly in small to mid-size markets.
+Its flagship stations are at its headquarters in Tulsa, Oklahoma.
 Stephens refers to itself as "A portfolio of People", referencing the team members who work for the company.

 History

-Stephens Media started with stations around Tulsa, Oklahoma, before expanding to small markets outside of there.
+Stephens Media started with stations around Tulsa, Oklahoma, before expanding to other markets.

 On May 1, 2008, Stephens Media announced that it would acquire WFKL, WRMM-FM, and WZNE in Rochester, New York, as a part of Entercom's purchase of stations from CBS Radio in the market.

 In April 2018, Ingstad Radio sold 14 of its stations in Washington to Stephens Media Group.